awsdocs/aws-secrets-manager-docs/doc_source/create_database_secret.md

    1. For **Encryption key**, choose the AWS KMS key that Secrets Manager uses to encrypt the secret value:
       + For most cases, choose **aws/secretsmanager** to use the AWS managed key for Secrets Manager\.
 There is no cost for using this key\.
-      + If you need to access the secret from another AWS account, choose a customer managed key from the list or choose **Add new key** to create one\.
+      + If you need to access the secret from another AWS account, or if you want to use your own KMS key so that you can rotate it or apply a key policy to it, choose a customer managed key from the list or choose **Add new key** to create one\.
 You will be charged for KMS keys that you create\.

         You must have the following permissions to the key: `kms:Encrypt`, `kms:Decrypt`, and `kms:GenerateDataKey`\.
 For more information about cross\-account access, see [Permissions for users in a different account](auth-and-access_examples_cross.md)\.